-American Civil War Life: Union Infantryman - Life On Campaign VII
+American Civil War Life: Union Infantryman - Life on Campaign 7

 - Oliver Wilcox Norton, 83rd Regiment, Pennsylvania Volunteers, 1861